daaronr/eamt_gitbook_public/methods-discussion/experimental-design-methods-issues.md

 ## Fixed vs adaptive designs

-## Randomization: Individual or Region-based
+## Randomization: Individual or Geographical or Other

 ## Framed versus natural field settings